 The REO Advantage: Why Smart Investors Skip the Auction Drama

 If you think the best deals in real estate come from bidding wars on courthouse steps, think again.
+A broader foreclosures guide shows how these opportunities actually move through the market—and why REOs often sit at the center of the smartest deals.

 Here’s why REOs are the smarter play—and how to get ahead of the crowd.